fennel-ai/client/docs/pages/data-quality/lineage-validation.md

 # Lineage Validation

 Fennel has visibility into the full lineage of dataflow graph.
-During `sync` call, Fennel conducts various validations across the full lineage graph to make sure that the dataflow graph is valid.
-Sync call succeeds if and only if all these validations pass at the compile time itself.
+During `commit`, Fennel conducts various validations across the full lineage graph to make sure that the dataflow graph is valid. `Commit` succeeds if and only if all these validations pass at the compile time itself.
 These checks prevent data quality bugs of the following kind: